Skip to main content

 The privacy transformation that began with iOS 14.5 in 2021 has matured from a crisis into a new operating reality.
 In 2026, the question is no longer "how do we cope with signal loss" but "how do we build a measurement infrastructure that thrives without third-party cookies."
 The advertisers who treated privacy changes as a temporary inconvenience are now paying the price.
 Those who invested in first-party data and server-side tracking are seeing returns.

+Apple's App Tracking Transparency framework continues to shape the landscape, with opt-in rates now stabilized below 25% globally.
 The centerpiece of Meta's 2026 privacy strategy is the Conversions API (CAPI), which has evolved from a nice-to-have supplement to an absolute requirement.
 Browser-based pixel tracking now misses over half of actual conversions due to ad blockers, iOS privacy restrictions, and consent banners.
 Server-side tracking via CAPI bypasses these limitations entirely by sending conversion data directly from your server to Meta's servers, never touching the browser.

 Conversions API v2: What Has Changed